-The car battery is usually the last thing on anyone's mind until the day their car refuses to start.
+Your vehicle battery is usually the last thing on your mind until the day your car refuses to start.
 Modern maintenance-free car batteries can deliver years of dependable service.
-Whether it is a lead-acid wet cell, lead-acid gel cell, absorbed glass mat (AGM), or lithium-ion batteries, NAPA AUTO PARTS is one of the best battery retailers in the country and has a battery for almost every application.
+Whether it is a lead-acid wet cell, lead-acid gel cell, absorbed glass mat (AGM) or lithium-ion batteries, NAPA AUTO PARTS is one of the best car battery stores in the country and has a battery for almost every application.

 NAPA AUTO PARTS also carries brand new and remanufactured hybrid drive batteries.
 A weak battery or damaged battery can cause starting problems and overburden the rest of the charging system.
 So don't risk getting stranded, have your battery tested at a NAPA AUTO PARTS location near you today.